Experts term Mastung blast heinous design to spread anarchy in country

-ISLAMABAD, Sep 29 (APP): The defence analysts on Friday termed the blast in Mastung on Eid Milad-un-Nabi another heinous design of inimical forces to spread anarchy in the country.
+ISLAMABAD, Sep 30 (APP): The defence analysts have termed the blast in Mastung on Eid Milad-un-Nabi another heinous design of inimical forces to spread anarchy in the country.

 In a joint statement here, the analysts expressed that the Eid Milad procession near Khalid Mosque in Mastung was attacked by anti-Islam and anti-national elements.